1854books/VCRM/README.md

     anticipation of their effects - not to mention their transfiguration in the media - are suppressing the cause-effect relation and hence all historical continuity (Baudrillard 110).

+[^47]: त्रि, tri “three” +‎ रङ्ग, raṅga: “colour”

+    Sir Monier Monier-Williams. *A Sanskṛit-English dictionary
+    etymologically and philologically arranged with special reference to Greek, Latin, Gothic, German, Anglo-Saxon, and other cognate Indo-European languages*, The Clarendon Press, 1872.

 [^48]: MapGrid.
 "Flag of India — Construction Sheet."
 Wikimedia
     Foundation, 2023.